Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I wasted less time than yesterday (if we will not count a few hour of extra sleep).

 ==January 16, 2024==
 Today I finally woke up relatively early (3 hours earlier than usual, but 2 hours later than according to my plan).
-I feel like this day was more successful, than the precious ones.
+I feel like this day was more successful, than the previous ones.

 After lessons in my college I had a workout and spent more time with my dog than usual.
-I made some progress reading the book, that I need to finish for my exam and did some homework.
+I made some progress reading the book, that I need to finish for my exam, and did some homework.

  Though I was not able to send it to teachers, because the electricity was turned off in the evening.
 I hope that we will get it back soon.
 On the bright side, thanks to the absence of electricity, today I will finally fall asleep on time.

 Today I also got a phone call about the exams.
-I will need to solve some problems with documents this week.
+During this week I will need to solve some problems with my documents.

 Time to praise myself:
 1) I'm happy, that I am able to be positive even when talking about hardships.